About Brandeis University

 In 1985, Brandeis University was elected to membership in the Association of American Universities, which represents the 63 leading research universities in the United States and Canada.
 In addition, Brandeis University is accredited by New England Association of Schools and Colleges (NEASC).

 Brandeis University and Graduate Professional Studies Advantages Our Division Brandeis University’s Graduate Professional Studies division (GPS) is dedicated to developing innovative graduate programs for working professionals.
-GPS offers 10 fully online, part-time master’s degrees and one online graduate certificate program.
-With three 10-week terms each year, Brandeis GPS provides exceptional programs with a convenient and [...]
+GPS offers 11 fully online, part-time master’s degrees and one online graduate certificate program.
+With four 10-week sessions each year, Brandeis GPS provides exceptional programs with a convenient and [...]

 Brandeis University is accredited by the New England Association of Schools and Colleges (NEASC).
 The New England Association of Schools and Colleges (NEASC) Commission on Institutions of Higher Education reaffirmed Brandeis University’s accreditation in fall 2006.
 The NEASC Commission commended GPS on the quality of its online programs, on the uniform content and quality between [...]